socketz/KettleParser/README.rst

 Steps
 ~~~~~

-All steps in your transformation are stored as a dictionary with the step name as the key and a dictionary of attributes as the value.:
+All steps in your transformation can be accessed by the ``steps`` attribute which is a dictionary with the step name as the key and a dictionary of attributes as the value:

 .. code-block:: python